cllopes/reactathon/material/1_es6/6_modules/readme.md

 }
 ```

-To use the modules in another module simply `import` them from your file using the relative
+To use the modules in another module simply `import` them in your file using the relative
 file path of the module listing the named modules you want to import within curly brackets:

 ```javascript 1.8
 import {square, squareRoot, diag} from './module_one'
 ```

-## Renaming named imports
+## Renaming Named Imports

 You can rename the imported modules using the `as` syntax.
 This is particular helpful if you have 2 modules that export the same named module.